Canop/broot/website/docs/conf_file.md

 Two formats are allowed: [TOML](https://github.com/toml-lang/toml) and [Hjson](https://hjson.github.io/).

-The configuration file is called either `conf.toml` or `conf.hjson`.
+The main configuration file is called either `conf.toml` or `conf.hjson`.

 This default file's location follows the XDG convention, which depends on your system settings.
 This location in your case can be found on the help screen (use <kbd>?</kbd>).
 From this screen you can directly open the configuration file in your system's editor by typing `:os` (shortcut for `:open_stay`).

 The default configuration file contains several example sections that you may uncomment and modify for your goals.